Piyush-BA/concur-manual/docs/expences.md

 ## Other Expense

-Other expences like Local conveyance can be made once Monthly(for ASM).
+Other expenses like Local conveyance can be made once Monthly(for ASM).

-#### 1. Click on Create new report.
+#### 1. Click on Create a new report.

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\expences\ot1.png">

-#### 2. Select "Other Expense" from the list of expense policy.
+#### 2. Select "Other Expense" from the list of the expense policy.

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\expences\ot2.png">